Vanderbilt appeals to engineering students who want to put their careers and lives into a rich context.

 Programs in biomedical engineering, chemical engineering, civil engineering, computer engineering, electrical engineering and mechanical engineering are accredited by the Engineering Accreditation Commission of ABET, www.abet.org.

 The bachelor of science degree in computer science is accredited by the Computing Accreditation Commission of ABET, www.abet.org.
-This accreditation does not apply to students in other schools of the University who add computer science as second major.
+The accredited program in computer science is the primary major administered by the School of Engineering.
+Computer science added as a second major by students outside the School of Engineering is not an accredited program.